RISCV-on-Microsemi-FPGA/Mynewt/microsemi_mynewt_blinky/README.md

 2. In the Debug Configurations dialog select GDB OpenOCD Debugging and click on the New launch configuration button which will create a new debug launch configuration for the previously selected project.
-3. On the Main tab use brouwse button to choose the blinky.elf created at
+3. On the Main tab use browse button to choose the blinky.elf created at
 <Project root folder >\bin\targets\my_blinky_sim\app\apps\blinky.
 4) For a RISC-V target the Debugger tab settings must be configured as follows: